-The Northeast Georgia Health System is treating 103 COVID-19 patients as of Feb.
-26, 10 more than the day before and 29 fewer than a week ago.
+The Northeast Georgia Health System is treating 38 COVID-19 patients as of April 9, the same as the day before and 12 fewer than a week ago.

 On Jan.
 6, the system told The Times the strain on hospital emergency rooms was unlike anything they'd ever seen.
 The health system's numbers set several records in December and early January, first breaking 300 on Christmas Day with 302 and peaking two weeks later on Jan.
 8 at 355.
-Numbers have continued to trend downward, dropping to a point that hasn't been seen in months.
+Numbers have continued to trend downward, dropping to a point that hasn't been seen since the summer of 2020.

 More detailed and historic information, which includes a breakdown of cases and deaths by age group, is available from NGHS.

 Vaccinations for health care workers began in December, and more people are starting to become eligible for shots.
-Health officials have rolled out a registration page for residents to make an appointment to receive vaccinations, and NGHS and the state have announced locations and tools to get vaccinated.
 For vaccine news, including where and when the vaccine will be offered, check our guide.

 The hospital has Hall County locations in Gainesville and Braselton and treats patients from across Northeast Georgia.